Epiphone Stratocaster! A Cheap Beginners Electric Guitar

 Or at least it isn’t a real Fender Stratocaster.

-Epiphone makes cheaper alternatives to high-priced electric guitars that are most appropriate for beginners and truly budget-strapped musicians.
+Epiphone makes to high-priced electric guitars that are most appropriate for beginners and truly budget-strapped musicians.

 The confusion related to the term Epiphone Stratocaster relates to Fender’s loss of control over the Strat name.